-Columbus Day is anUnited States observance held each year on the second Monday in October.
+Columbus Day on the second Monday in October is observed in the United States each year.
 The day signifies Christopher Columbus’ arrival to America on October 12, 1492.

-HOW TO OBSERVE
+HOW TO OBSERVE #ColumbusDay

+Learn more about Christopher Columbus and his voyages.
 Use #ColumbusDay to post on social media.

 In 1937, Columbus Day became a federal holiday in the United States.
-There are many instances of people observing Columbus’ voyage since the colonial period.
-In 1792, there were celebrations in New York City and other US cities, celebrating the 300th anniversary of his landing in the New World.
-President Benjamin Harrison called upon the people of the United States to join together in celebration of Columbus Day on the 400th anniversary of the event.
-During the anniversary in 1892, teachers, preachers, poets and politicians used Columbus Day rituals to teach ideals of patriotism.
+Many instances of people observing Columbus’ voyage exist since the colonial period.
+In 1792, celebrations recognizing the 300th anniversary of his landing in the New World took place in New York City and other US cities.
+President Benjamin Harrison called upon the people of the United States to join in celebration of Columbus on the 400th anniversary of the event.
+During the anniversary in 1892, teachers, preachers, poets, and politicians used the day to teach ideals of patriotism.
 These patriotic teachings were framed around themes of support for war, citizenship boundaries, the importance of loyalty to the nation and celebrating social progress.

 In 1970, Columbus Day was changed to the current observation on the second Monday in October.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!

-October 14, 2019
+14 October 2019

-October 10, 2020
+12 October 2020